NimbleUser/apex-style-guide/index.md

 When there are multiple continuation lines, indentation may be varied beyond +4 as desired.
 In general, two continuation lines use the same indentation level if and only if they begin with syntactically parallel elements.

 Section 4.6.3 on Horizontal alignment addresses the discouraged practice of using a variable number of spaces to align certain tokens with previous lines.

+##### 4.5.2.1 - SOQL and SOSL indentation

+When a SOQL or SOSL statement is line wrapped it uses the standard +4 spaces from the block containing it.

+Field names and sub-selects may be indented a further +4 spaces.

+Avoid using a variable number of spaces to align with previous lines.

 ### 4.6 - Whitespace